-The purpose of this guide is to provide federal government sponsors/users outside of the DoD (AKA Non-DoD) with the procedures for initiating, funding, and making changes to research and development (R&D) projects on the Air Force/MIT-LL FFRDC contract FA8702-15-D-0001.
-In accordance with the DoD Sponsoring Agreement, all federally sponsored work (DoD and non-DoD) will be performed on the Air Force Prime Contract.
-The Air Force Life Cycle Management Center (AFLCMC), Strategic Services Division (AFLCMC/AZS) at Hanscom AFB, is responsible for management and administration of the USAF/MIT-LL FFRDC contract.
+The Office of the Under Secretary of Defense for Research and Engineering (OUSD (R&E)) is the Primary Sponsor for the Air Force Prime Contract FA8702-15-D-0001.
+In accordance with (IAW) the DoD Sponsoring Agreement, all federally sponsored work (DoD and non-DoD) will be performed on the Air Force Prime Contract.
+The Air Force Life Cycle Management Center (AFLCMC), Strategic Services Division (AFLCMC/AZS) at Hanscom AFB is the Administrative Agent for the Primary Sponsor.
+As the Administrative Agent, AFLCMC/AZS is responsible for executing and administrating the USAF/MIT-LL FFRDC contract.